 Extreme climate conditions including floods, forest fires, earthquakes, hurricanes, drought and other weather related events may impact Alvopetro's operations or that of its major customers or suppliers.
 Climate change may increase the frequency and severity of such events and future events may have a material adverse effect on Alvopetro.
-The Company's financial results for 2022 were not directly impacted by a climate event and the Company did not have any weather related damages to its properties from any climate related events.
+The Company's financial results for 2023 were not directly impacted by a climate event and the Company did not have any weather related damages to its properties.
 The Company maintains insurance coverage that provides a level of insurance for certain events that may arise due to climate change factors, however, the Company's insurance program is subject to limits and various restrictions.
-No claims were made under the Company's insurance policies in 2022 with respect to climate related matters.
+No claims were made under the Company's insurance policies in 2023 with respect to climate related matters.